Maude and Alfred Waters, Part Three

 Uncle Bob: — and then they get their money.
 They got their money, see. …

-Interviewer: That must have been about when Grandpa moved to town then?
+Interviewer: That must have been about when, when Grandpa moved to town then?
 In ’30?

 Uncle Bob: Well, no. No, he stayed there one more.
 He stayed there one year and he handled the place ….
 He put up the hay and fed cattle, out there. … And so uh, when I come down here in the fall of ’30 to Longstocker’s [perhaps he meant Faragher’s instead], he stayed on one more year, and then he, uh, sold out.
 And uh, moved into east Watertown, there.
 That’s where he moved to then at that time.
 Moved out there.39